Shakthivelms8/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     | **Name** | *Road LL Saddle* |
     | **Price** | *$32.55* |

-    > &#128221; At this point in time, these values should  have been changed since you have observed the item.
+    > Note: At this point in time, these values should  have been changed since you have observed the item.

 1. Close your web browser window or tab.